Alastair Stewart

-Alastair James Stewart OBE (born 22 June 1952) is an English journalist and newscaster.
-Formerly presenting for ITV News.
-He won the Royal Television Society's News Presenter of the Year award in 2004 and 2005.
-Stewart is currently a presenter on GB News.
-He has been a part of GB News since its introduction in 2021.
+Alastair James Stewart OBE (born 22 June 1952) is a retired English journalist and newscaster.

-Stewart joined Southern Television in 1976 then joined ITN in 1980 where he served three years with Channel 4 News and then went on to become a main newsreader with ITV News.
+Stewart joined Southern Television in 1976, then joined ITN in 1980, where he served three years with Channel 4 News and went on to become a main newsreader with ITV News.
 He remained in this role for more than 35 years, making him the longest-serving male newsreader on British television, having worked in both local and national news for 44 years.
+As a presenter for ITV News, he won the Royal Television Society's News Presenter of the Year award in 2004 and 2005.

-In January 2020 he stepped down as an ITV News presenter.
+In January 2020, he stepped down as an ITV News presenter and joined GB News on its introduction in 2021.
+In March 2023, he announced his retirement as a regular broadcaster.

 Early life

 Stewart was born in Emsworth, Hampshire to a Scottish father from Invergarry and an English mother.
 His father served as an officer in the Royal Air Force.

-Stewart was educated in Scotland, at the state school Madras College in St. Andrews, Fife, then in England at the independent school Salesian College in Farnborough, Hampshire and at St. Augustine's Abbey School in Ramsgate, Kent.
+Stewart was educated in Scotland, at the state school Madras College in St Andrews, Fife, then in England at the independent school Salesian College in Farnborough, Hampshire and at St. Augustine's Abbey School in Ramsgate, Kent.
 He then read Economics and Politics at the University of Bristol, and worked for the National Union of Students from 1974 to 1976.